cs100/template-lab-02-git-flow/README.md

 ### The First Branch (Partner 1)

-Partner 1 should add the following count function to `c-count.h`:
+Partner 1 should add the following count function to the provided `c-count.h`:

 ```c++
 #include <iostream>